rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": [{
+          "result": {
+	      "hw": {
                   "name": "hw",
                   "description": "Accounts that are stored in hardware wallets", "background_color": "fafafa",
                   "foreground_color": "ffffff"
+              },
-	  }, {
+	      "mobile": {
 	          "name": "mobile",
 	          "description": "Accounts that are stored in mobile devices", "background_color": "ffffff",
 	          "foreground_color": "fafafa"
-	  }],
+	     }
+	  },
           "message": ""
       }

-   :reqjson list result: A list of the tags Rotki knows about, now without the tag we just deleted.
+   :reqjson list result: A mapping of the tags Rotki knows about, now without the tag we just deleted.
 Explanation of the response format is seen `here <tags_response_>`_

    :statuscode 200: Tag successfully removed.
    :statuscode 400: Provided request JSON is in some way malformed.